fjbenitog/bankifitest/README.md

-# Bankify Test
+# Bankifi Test

-This a Test for Bankify that is about two JSON REST API.
+This a Test for Bankifi that is about two JSON REST API.